kennedykwangari/kennedykwangari.github.io/index.md

  [**Kennedy Kamande Wangari**](https://www.linkedin.com/in/kennedykwangari/)

-**MSc AI Student @The University of Edinburgh 📚🤖 ❙❙ Developer Advocate - Artificial Intelligence 🥑 ❙❙ Technology Columnist @The Star Newspaper📰✍️**
+**MSc AI Student @The University of Edinburgh 📚🤖 ❙❙ Data and Technology Policy Analyst⚖️📊 ❙❙ Technology Columnist @The Star Newspaper & The Business Daily Newspaper 📰✍️**